ThomasBleijendaal/umbraco-custom-section/docs/di.md

 `CustomTreeController` (and all other controllers in the custom section) and register all the controllers included in Umbraco.

-After that we setup the `CustomSectionDbContext`, which uses an `InMemoryDatabase`.
+After that, we setup the `CustomSectionDbContext`, which uses an `InMemoryDatabase`.
 Such a database is ideal for an example project like this.
 No migrations, a single initializer we use to seed the data and no complex setup.
 In [the repository](https://github.com/ThomasBleijendaal/umbraco-custom-section/tree/master/CustomSection) you can find all the classes involved with the database setup, I have omitted these here to avoid endless code listings.

-Now that we have a `DbContext` we can inject everywhere.
+Now that we have a `DbContext`, we can inject everywhere.
 (Although in a real application, you probably want to wrap the context in some services, and offload the context and models to a seperate project in the same solution.)
-First thing we are update is the `CustomTreeController`, since the menu is still hard-coded:
+First thing we do is update the `CustomTreeController`, since the menu is still hard-coded:

 ``` Csharp